Budget 2017: Measures to deepen partnerships, spur innovation

 - Posted 20 Feb 2017 16:06

-SINGAPORE: A slew of measures to further strengthen partnerships between the Government and industry stakeholders, and bring about innovation were unveiled in the Budget for 2017 on Monday (Feb 20).
+SINGAPORE: A slew of measures to further strengthen partnerships between the Government and industry stakeholders, and bring about innovation was unveiled in the Budget for 2017 on Monday (Feb 20).

 The Industry Transformation Maps (ITMs) is one initiative to systematically facilitate partnerships, said Finance Minister Heng Swee Keat.

-Unveiled in last year’s Budget, the S$4.5 billion package is aimed at bringing together various stakeholders such as the Trade Associations & Chambers (TACs), unions and the Government, to align efforts in transforming each sector.
+Unveiled in last year’s Budget, the S$4.5 billion package is aimed at bringing together various stakeholders - such as the trade associations and chambers (TACs), unions and the Government - to align efforts in transforming each sector.
 Six ITMs have been launched thus far and Mr Heng said the development roadmaps for the remaining 17 sectors will be kept “going at a good pace” and launched within FY2017.

 “The ITMs help us to identify key enablers, which involve different stakeholders, to transform sectors,” he said.
 “For example, the Centre of Innovation for Supply Chain Management at Republic Polytechnic works with companies to level up their capabilities and provides students with hands-on experience.”